HarbouliCA/AnassHarbouli_Portolio/README.md

 **Skills:** Data Exploration, python coding, data visualization, Data Transformation, Problem-Solving, Communication,...
 **Technology:** Python, Pandas, numpy, seaborn, Matplotlib, mplsoccer, statsbombpy.

 ## Study Projects
 Coming Soon

-### sklearn ml course
-**Description:** Machine Learning in Python with scikit-learn by France Université Numérique.
-[The course official page](https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn/).
-This 3 month course is an in-depth introduction to predictive modeling with scikit-learn.
-Step-by-step and didactic lessons introduce the fundamental methodological and software tools of machine learning, and is as such a stepping stone to more advanced challenges in artificial intelligence, text mining, or data science.
-**Repository:** Check the repository having jupyter notebooks with the course lectures and tasks' solutions --->

 ## Certificates
 I believe that the best way to showcase one's abilities is through hands-on implementation and showcasing the outcomes of their work.
 Although, having certificates can sometimes serve as an additional testament to one's expertise.
 Here is a list of certificates I possess: